Schobs/MediMarker/README.md

 *If you omit MODEL.CHECKPOINT or set MODEL.CHECKPOINT=None, LannU-Net will perform inference over all model checkpoints in the OUTPUT.OUTPUT_DIR directory.*

-If you did include a *testing* list in your JSON, and simply want to re-run the inference, you can soley perform inference by leaving the yaml file the same and just changing TRAINER.INFERENCE_ONLY = True.
+If you did include a *testing* list in your JSON, and simply want to re-run the inference, you can solely perform inference by leaving the yaml file the same and just changing TRAINER.INFERENCE_ONLY = True.
 You can also pick and choose which model checkpoint to perform inference on too.

 Note, here you are *editing* the yaml config file from training, not creating one with only these fields.
-Alternatively, you can copy the training yaml and have two seperate yaml files: one for training, one for testing.
+Alternatively, you can copy the training yaml and have two separate yaml files: one for training, one for testing.
 Just remember to add the correct one to the command line as the cfg parameter when running the programme.

 Now, Run the same command as above.